Fidelity Investments vs. Vanguard

 Fidelity and Vanguard both do a good job keeping costs fairly low, but Fidelity has a slight edge overall.
 Both brokers charge zero commission for stock and ETF trades, but Fidelity charges $0.65 per contract on options trades, while Vanguard charges $1 per contract for customers with less than $1 million in assets.

 When it comes to mutual funds, both Fidelity and Vanguard offer more than 3,000 funds with no transaction fees, making each broker an attractive spot for those saving for retirement or other long-term goals.
-Each one offers a number of low-cost index funds and Fidelity even has some with no fees.
+Each one offers a number of low-cost index funds and Fidelity even has some with no fees at all.

-Account fees are non-existent at Fidelity, while Vanguard does charge a $20 fee in certain accounts, which can be waived if you have at least $10,000 in qualifying Vanguard assets or sign up to have statements delivered electronically.
-If you’re just starting out and don’t have much in the way of savings to invest, Fidelity will likely be the better option.
+Account fees are non-existent at Fidelity, while Vanguard does charge a $20 fee in certain accounts, which can be waived if you have at least $1 million in qualifying Vanguard assets or sign up to have statements delivered electronically.
+If you’re just starting out and don’t have much in the way of savings to invest, Fidelity may be the better option.

 Fidelity vs. Vanguard: Account minimum